ManLikeTeetos/alx-system_engineering-devops/0x00-shell_basics/README.md

-O-current_working_directory prints absolute path of your current directory
+0-current_working_directory : Prints the absolute path of the current directory 1-listit : List all the files in the directory